Masses and widths of scalar-isoscalar multi-channel resonances from data analysis: The coupled-channel formalism in uniformizing variable method

-The main model-independent contribution of resonances, given by the pole clusters, is factorized in the $S$-matrix elements from the background.
-The possible remaining corrected and model-dependent contributions of resonances are supposed to be included in the background.
-Therefore the $d(v)$-function, which does not possess already branch points, is taken as

-The function $d_{res}(v)$ represents the contribution of resonances, described by one of three types of the pole-zero clusters, {\it i.e.},
+On the $v$-plane, the Le Couteur-Newton relations are \cite{LeCou,SKN-epja02} \eq S_{11}=\frac{d(-v^{-1})}{d(v)},\quad S_{22}=\frac{d(v^{-1})}{d(v)}, \quad S_{11}S_{22}-S_{12}^2=\frac{d(-v)}{d(v)}. \en The main model-independent contribution of resonances, given by the pole clusters, is factorized in the $S$-matrix elements from the background.
+The possible remaining small (model-dependent) contributions of resonances are supposed to be included in the background.
+Therefore the $d(v)$-function, which does not possess already branch points, is taken as \eq d=d_{res}d_Ld_{bg}\,. \en The function $d_{res}(v)$ represents the contribution of resonances, described by one of three types of the pole-zero clusters, {\it i.e.}, \eq d_{res} = v^{-M}\prod_{n=1}^{M} (1-v_n^* v)(1+v_n v)\,, \en where $M$ is the number of pairs of the conjugate zeros.